semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 1. Click **[Settings](https://semgrep.dev/orgs/-/settings)**.
 1. Ensure that the <i class="fa-solid fa-toggle-large-on"></i> **Pro Engine beta** toggle is enabled.
 1. Ensure that you have the **default ruleset** added in your **[Policies page](https://semgrep.dev/orgs/-/policies)**.
 If this ruleset is **not** added, go to [<i class="fas fa-external-link fa-xs"></i> Semgrep Registry - Default ruleset page](https://semgrep.dev/p/default), then click **Add to Policy**.
 For best results, set this ruleset to the **Monitor** rule mode.

-1. Perform either of the following:
-    1. **If you don't have any repositories for scanning in Cloud Platform:** Follow the procedures in [<i class="fa-regular fa-file-lines"></i> Scanning a repository](/semgrep-code/getting-started/) to scan a new repository with Semgrep Pro Engine.
-Ensure that your project's language is supported by Semgrep Pro Engine.
-    1. **If you have existing repositories in Semgrep Cloud Platform:** Full scans now include Semgrep Pro Engine.
+Full scans now include Semgrep Pro Engine.
 You can trigger a full scan through your CI provider.

-Pro Engine now runs on all full scans.
 Note that it does **not** support scanning on diff-aware (pull or merge request) scans.

 :::tip Testing Semgrep Pro Engine
-To test Semgrep Pro Engine on a purposefully vulnerable repository, fork the [<i class="fas fa-external-link fa-xs"></i> juice-shop](https://github.com/juice-shop/juice-shop) repository, and then add it to SCP by following the steps described in [<i class="fa-regular fa-file-lines"></i> Adding or onboarding a new project (repository)](/semgrep-code/getting-started/).
+To test Semgrep Pro Engine on a purposefully vulnerable repository, fork the [<i class="fas fa-external-link fa-xs"></i> juice-shop](https://github.com/juice-shop/juice-shop) repository, and then add it to Semgrep Cloud Platform.
 :::

 ### Running Semgrep Pro Engine in CLI